ortizlu/fibonacciRecursion/readme.md

 # Fibonacci Sequence with Recursion
 This is a walkthrough of a fibonacci function being invoked with the number 3.
 By seeing each individual step and visualizing it, one is able to get a better understanding of how recursive functions work.
-Credit for the functions goes to Adam Coder in [Youtube](https://www.youtube.com/watch?v=fTKROPcI1gE)
+Credit for the functions goes to Adam Coder on [Youtube](https://www.youtube.com/watch?v=fTKROPcI1gE)

 ### First Stack
 ```js